imBAOSS/Dappergram/notes/progress_log.md

 - Reverse order seems to be due to comments being saved to the database in reverse order.
 Or at least, being called in reverse order.
 - Put a band aid on it.
 Threw a reverse in jBuilder.

-**BUG** Compatibility issues with Safari.
+**BUGSOLVED** Compatibility issues with Safari.
 Mostly button text positioning.

 **BUG** Root path does not redirect to login.

+Implemented infinite scroll

+### Day 9

 npm packages to consider:
 react-infinite (infinite scroll)